|Quick Facts: Manicurists and Pedicurists|

 Manicurists and pedicurists usually work in a nail salon, spa, or hair salon.
 The job involves a lot of sitting.
-Those who own a mobile grooming company travel to their clients’ location.
-About 3 in 10 manicurists and pedicurists were self-employed, many running their own nail salon business.
+Those who own a mobile grooming company travel to their clients’ locations.

 Manicurists and pedicurists must complete a state-approved cosmetology or nail technician program and then pass a state exam for licensure, which all states except Connecticut require.

-Employment of manicurists and pedicurists is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations.
-New nail services being offered, such as minisessions and mobile manicures and pedicures, will drive employment growth.
-High turnover and a growing number of nail salons will result in very good job opportunities.
+Employment of manicurists and pedicurists is projected to grow 19 percent from 2019 to 2029, much faster than the average for all occupations.
+New types of nail services, such as mini-sessions and mobile manicures and pedicures, may drive employment growth.

 Compare the job duties, education, job growth, and pay of manicurists and pedicurists with similar occupations.